GP2code/SORL1_ADPD/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Last Updated:** January 2026
+**Last Updated:** April 2026

 ---

 ## **Summary**

 This repository contains the code, data workflows, and results associated with the manuscript titled:
-**“Is SORL1 a common genetic target across neurodegenerative diseases?: A multi-ancestry biobank-scale assessment.”**
+**“Is SORL1 a common genetic target across neurodegenerative diseases?: A multi-ancestry biobank study.”**

 In this study, we performed the largest global genetic analysis of the *SORL1* gene across Alzheimer’s disease (AD), related dementias (RD), and Parkinson’s disease (PD) using whole-genome sequencing (WGS) and imputed data from six large biobank-scale resources.
 We analyzed 67,749 cases and 111,969 controls from 11 genetically defined ancestries, evaluating rare protein-altering and splicing variants, performing burden and association tests, and expression impact across diseases and populations.
 In addition, we conducted a family-based analysis of 398 informative families with at least one PD case and at least two members.